Catch More While Swimbait Fishing

 The Bait

-For our purposes we won’t get into the 7-12 inch hard jointed swimbaits that have caused such a swimbait craze on the west coast; instead we’re going to focus on soft plastic swimbait, boot tail style swimbaits, in the 3-6 inch range.
+For our discussion, we won’t delve into the 7-12 inch hard jointed swimbaits that have sparked a craze on the West Coast.
+Instead, we’ll focus on soft plastic swimbaits, specifically boot tail styles in the 3-6 inch range.

-In today’s market place there are countless models of smaller swimbaits to choose from and the prices vary from as little as $4 for a pack of five to as much as $20 – $45 for two or three baits.
-I’m somewhat of a moderate and try to stay in that $4 – $10 price range, so if a pike bites me off I won’t feel so bad about it.
+In today’s market, there’s an overwhelming variety of smaller swimbaits to choose from, with prices ranging from as low as $4 for a pack of five to $20-$45 for just two or three baits.
+Personally, I prefer to stick to the $4-$10 price range, so if a pike bites me off, I won’t feel too bad about it.

 Rig Swimbaits

-Some swimbaits come pre-rigged on lead head jigs, and others like the Storm Wild Eye Swim Shad are molded around a lead head during the manufacturing process.
-Other baits such as Berkley Power Slim Shad come in a plastic bait in a zip lock bag, and the Keitech Swing Impacts come prepackaged in a clamshell container to better protect the bait’s shape.
+Some swimbaits come pre-rigged on lead head jigs, while others, like the Storm Wild Eye Swim Shad, are molded around a lead head during manufacturing.
+Other options, such as the Berkley Power Slim Shad, are packaged in plastic bags, and the Keitech Swing Impacts come in clamshell containers to help maintain the bait’s shape.

-Over the past three to four years I’ve caught largemouth, smallmouth, northern pike, pickerel, rock bass, trout and walleye on these soft plastic swimbaits.
-I’ve experimented with several brands and models and I’ve enjoyed my best success with Keitech baits in the 3.3 – 4.8 inch sizes.
-I try to keep my color selections very simple.
-In clear water, I’ll use natural shad imitators (Tennessee shad & Silver Flash), around scattered weeds green pumpkin gets the nod and in dirty stained water black is great choice.
+Over the past three to four years, I’ve caught a variety of fish—including largemouth and smallmouth bass, northern pike, pickerel, rock bass, trout, and walleye—using these soft plastic swimbaits.
+After experimenting with several brands and models, I’ve had the most success with Keitech baits in the 3.3 to 4.8 inch sizes.
+I keep my color selections straightforward: in clear water, I opt for natural shad imitators like Tennessee shad and Silver Flash; around scattered weeds, green pumpkin is my go-to; and in dirty, stained water, black is an excellent choice.

 Deeper Water Swimbait Setup

-In open water applications I’ll rig my swimbaits on a VMC jig heads (Half Moon & Moon Eye) and I let water depth determine the weight, ¼ oz. in 3- 8 ft., 3/8 oz. in 9-12 ft., and ½ oz. for deeper than 12 ft.
-For this presentation I use a TFO GTS S734-1, 7’3″, medium power fast action spinning rod matched with a Lew’s High Speed Spin Series reel spooled with 8 lb.
-Bass Pro Shops XPS braided line with a 8 ft.
+In open water applications, I rig my swimbaits on VMC jig heads, such as the Half Moon and Moon Eye.
+The weight of the jig head is determined by the water depth: I use ¼ oz. in 3-8 ft., 3/8 oz. in 9-12 ft., and ½ oz. for depths greater than 12 ft.
+For this setup, I prefer a TFO GTS S734-1 spinning rod, which is 7’3″ long, has medium power, and fast action.
+It’s paired with a Lew’s High Speed Spin Series reel, spooled with 8 lb.
+Bass Pro Shops XPS braided line and an 8 ft.
 XPS fluorocarbon leader in 8 lb. test.

-I’ve found this swimbait setup allows me to make longer casts which are critical to generating more bites when swimbait fishing in open clear water conditions.
-And while the fast action rod sends the bait out with relative ease on the cast, the medium power rod with braided line provides plenty of hook setting power at long distance.
+This swimbait setup allows for longer casts, which are crucial for generating bites in open, clear water conditions.
+The fast action of the rod helps send the bait out effortlessly, while the medium power and braided line provide ample hook-setting power at long distances.

-I’ll use my electronics to show me what depth the fish are holding in.
-If I mark my targets in 7-9 ft. then I’ll cast out and count it down to 4 or 5, then begin a steady retrieve.
-I always try to keep the bait slightly above where the fish are in the water column.
+I rely on my electronics to identify the depth where fish are holding.
+If I mark targets at 7-9 ft., I’ll cast out and count down to 4 or 5 before starting a steady retrieve.
+I always aim to keep the bait slightly above the fish in the water column.

-If that swimbait setup fails to produce a strike I’ll use a stop and go retrieve, casting out, counting it down to the desired depth and retrieve it for 5 to 6 turns of the handle, then stop for a three or four count, and repeat, all the way to back to the boat or until they strike.
-Usually one of these two retrieves will generate strikes in short order.
+If this swimbait setup fails to produce a strike, I switch to a stop-and-go retrieve.
+I cast out, count down to the desired depth, and retrieve for 5 to 6 turns of the handle, then pause for a three or four count before repeating the process all the way back to the boat.
+Usually, one of these two retrieves will elicit strikes in short order.

 Setup for Swimbait Fishing Shallow Waters

-When swimbait fishing around shallow cover of weeds, Lilly pads, wood lay downs or boat docks I’ll rig these baits weed less own a weighted EWG (Extra Wide Gap) hook.
-It’s best to match the size of hook to the bait, because if you use an oversized hook it will go too far down the body of the bait and rob it of the undulating tail swing that makes it so appealing to start with.
+When swimbait fishing around shallow cover such as weeds, lily pads, wood laydowns, or boat docks, I rig these baits weedless on a weighted EWG (Extra Wide Gap) hook.
+It’s essential to match the size of the hook to the bait; using an oversized hook can push too far down the bait’s body, hindering the undulating tail swing that makes it so appealing.

-For this presentation I prefer a swimbait setup with bait casting gear.
-I employ a TFO GTS C735-1, 7’3″, medium heavy power fast action rod matched with a 6.4:1 Abu Garcia Reel loaded with 20 or 30 lb. braided line and I’ll use a black permanent marker to color the last three foot of line down to the lure.
+For this presentation, I prefer a baitcasting setup.
+I use a TFO GTS C735-1 rod, which is 7’3″ long, medium-heavy power, and fast action, paired with a 6.4:1 Abu Garcia reel.
+I load it with 20 or 30 lb. braided line, coloring the last three feet of line down to the lure with a black permanent marker.

-You can certainly use a fluorocarbon leader if desired but in my opinion you don’t really need it because the cover you’re swimbait fishing through, over and around doesn’t allow the fish as much time to follow and inspect the bait the same as they can in open water conditions.
-Plus the added strength of the braided line lets you quickly get a fish out to the thickest cover reducing their ability to tangle you up or dislodge the hook.
+While you can use a fluorocarbon leader if you prefer, I find it unnecessary in this scenario.
+The cover you’re fishing through, over, and around doesn’t give fish as much time to follow and inspect the bait as they would in open water.
+Additionally, the strength of the braided line allows you to quickly pull fish out of thick cover, reducing their chances of tangling you up or dislodging the hook.

 The Football Head

-Another rigging option is dragging these boot tail swimbaits over hard bottom areas on a football head jig.
-I’ll employ this presentation under a couple of scenarios.
-If the suspended fish I was catching simply disappear off the graph, but I think they’re still in the area then I’ll work the dragging technique for another 15-20 minutes to be certain I haven’t left any willing biters behind.
-Or when I arrive in an area I know fish are using but I haven’t marked anything on the graph I’ll do a little scouting on the bottom with the football head.
+Another effective rigging option is to drag boot tail swimbaits over hard bottom areas using a football head jig.
+I use this presentation in a couple of scenarios: first, if the suspended fish I was catching suddenly disappear from the graph but I suspect they’re still in the area, I’ll implement the dragging technique for another 15-20 minutes to ensure I haven’t missed any willing biters.
+Second, when I arrive in a location I know fish frequent but haven’t marked anything on the graph, I’ll do a bit of bottom scouting with the football head jig.
+This method helps me cover the area methodically, allowing me to locate any active fish that may be holding near the bottom.

 Bass Fishing Swimbaits